5jt/dyalog-cookbook/manuscript/08_handlingErrors.md

 As mentioned earlier, the Windows Event Log is discussed in a later chapter.

-As already mentioned, the Windows Event Log will be discussed in its own chapter.

 We also find evidence in the log file that something broke; see LogDog:

 ![The log file](images\LogDog2.png)